MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 ::: moniker range=">=vs-2022"
 ## Configure user code

+For *.esproj* projects in Visual Studio 2022, Visual Studio Code uses a *launch.json* file to configure and customize the debugger. *launch.json* is a debugger configuration file.

-Visual Studio attaches the debugger to user code.
+Visual Studio attaches the debugger only to user code.
 For *.esproj* projects, you can configure user code (also called *Just My Code* settings) in Visual Studio using the `skipFiles` setting in *launch.json*.
 This works the same as the *launch.json* settings in VS Code.
 For more information, see [Skipping Uninteresting Code](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_skipping-uninteresting-code).
 ::: moniker-end

 ## Debug server-side script